 Once you finish configuring the properties, Click OK to close the transformation window.

-Next, Drag and drop the target definition (Filter Transformation in informatica) from Targets folder to the mapping designer and connect the Transformation with the target definition.
+Next, Drag and drop the target definition from the Targets folder to the mapping designer and connect the Transformation with the target definition.
 Please use the Autolink.. option to connect them.

-In this example we will create the Workflow manually.
-In order to create new Informatica Workflow, Please navigate to Workflows Menu and select the Create option.
+In this Informatica Filter Transformation example, we will create the Workflow manually.
+In order to create a new Workflow, Please navigate to Workflows Menu and select the Create option.
 This will open Create Workflow window as shown below.
 Please provide the unique name (wf_Filter_Transformation) and leave the default settings.

-For this example we are going to create Non-reusable Session.
-Please navigate to Tasks Menu and select the Create option to open the Create Task window.
-Here you have to select the Session as Task type (default) and enter unique name (S_Filter_Transformation) for the session.
+For this Informatica Filter Transformation example, we are going to create Non-reusable Session.
+Please navigate to the Tasks Menu and select the Create option to open the Create Task window.
+Here you have to select the Session as Task type (default) and enter a unique name (S_Filter_Transformation) for the session.

-From the below screenshot you can observe that the Filter Transformation in Informatica workflow is a valid one.
-Now, Let us start the Workflow by navigating to Workflows menu and selecting the Start Workflow option.
+From the below screenshot, you can observe that the Filter Transformation in the Informatica workflow is a valid one.
+Now, Let us start the Workflow by navigating to the workflow menu and selecting the Start Workflow option.

-Let us open the SQL Server Management Studio to check whether we successfully restricted the records with Sales Amount less than 2000 using the Filter Transformation or not.
+Let us open the SQL Server Management Studio to check whether we successfully restricted the records with Sales Amounts less than 2000 using the Informatica Filter Transformation or not.